mrolli/myitjournal/docs/guides/miniconda.md

 ### Create an environment

-The following two tabs illstrate how to create an environment and install packages manually with serveral commands while the other shows how to build an environment based on speciifcations found in a YAML file.
+The following two tabs illustrate how to create an environment and install packages manually with several commands while the other shows how to build an environment based on specifications found in a YAML file.

 === "manually"